What is a Conversion API and why your pixel isn't enough anymore

 None of these changes were sudden.
 They happened over years.
 And every one of them hit the browser pixel.

-Today, a pixel running on your site without server-side backup is missing somewhere between 30 and 40% of real conversions.
-Not because your campaigns are broken.
-Not because your creative is wrong.
+Today, in many ecommerce environments, browser-only tracking can miss 30–40% of conversions.
+Not because campaigns are broken.
+Not because creative is wrong.
 Because the infrastructure collecting purchase data was built for a different era.

 The AI optimizing your campaigns does not know what it is missing.
 It keeps spending.
 It keeps learning.
 It learns from an incomplete picture.